SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 ---

-Last night I learned of the reported assassination of Daria Dugin (also spelled Darya Dugina) - the daughter of Russian activist and far-right ideologue Alexander Dugin.
+Last night I read reports of the assassination of Daria Dugin (also spelled Darya Dugina) - the daughter of Russian activist and far-right ideologue Alexander Dugin.

 This was a horrifying tableau, with the father on the scene of his daughter's murder.